 Solar energy is a revolutionary and potentially even disruptive technology, and despite the significant strides made in the last decade or more, solar is still the “David” to conventional electricity’s Goliath.
 While disruption can come very quickly in some cases, in others it takes considerable time and effort to turn the tide of an established industry.
 Organizations taking on this formidable task meet much resistance and need every tool imaginable to keep doing what is right and further renewable energy’s growth.
+Meet the solar cooperative.

 Around 2011, an established Colorado solar PV company named Namasté (Certified B Corporation), headed in part by employee-owner and CFO Stephen Irvin, found itself struggling to manage purchasing material and parts as a small company in a global market.
 Especially in the USA, a number of national installers (e.g. Vivint, Solar City (now Tesla), Sunrun) have dominated the marketplace and used their purchasing power as a competitive advantage.
 To do meaningful business and have a significant impact on electrical generation, a company like Namasté struggled with the economies of scale needed to compete against these much larger national installers.